Case Study:

 Still Life Photos

-For our still life photography, I focused on products with special details.
-By exaggerating color, pattern, form, or function, I found playful ways to show their value and drive customers to the stores.
+In our still life photography, I zeroed in on products with distinctive features, amplifying their color, pattern, and form to showcase their unique value and drive customers straight to the stores.

 Orange Handbag